 4. Channel Catfish

-Catfish are often forgotten from lists like this, but the channel catfish definitely deserves a spot on this one!
-Channel catfish are the most common (and largest) catfish that live in the Coluimbia River.
+Catfish are often forgotten from lists like this, but the channel catfish definitely deserves a spot on our one!
+Channel catfish are the most common (and largest) catfish that live in the Columbia River.
 They are bottom feeders and prefer muddy waters, ponds, and other low-visibility environments.
 Catfish will eat almost anything and can grow for as long as they live!
 As a result, catfish are often among the largest fish in any water systems.

 The Featured Image